ninabeeby/Varecia-Nutritional-Niche/README.md

 # Varecia-Nutritional-Niche

-Code used in Beeby et al. "Leveraging the multidimensional nutritional niche to examine fruit-specialism and its role in forest recolonization"
+Code used in Beeby et al. "Leveraging the multidimensional nutritional niche to inform conservation practice"

 Code is provided as an R script and datasets are provided as csv files.